Altitude

 Altitude is a vertical measurement between a reference datum and an object.

 Altitude is a distance measurement, usually in the vertical or "up" direction, between a reference datum and a point or object.
 The exact definition and reference datum varies according to the context (e.g., aviation, geometry, geographical survey, sport, or atmospheric pressure).
 Although the term altitude is commonly used to mean the height above sea level of a location, in geography the term elevation is often preferred for this usage.

 In aviation, altitude is typically measured relative to mean sea level or above ground level to ensure safe navigation and flight operations.
 In geometry and geographical surveys, altitude helps create accurate topographic maps and understand the terrain's elevation.
 For high-altitude trekking and sports, knowing and adapting to altitude is vital for performance and safety.
 Higher altitudes mean reduced oxygen levels, which can lead to altitude sickness if proper acclimatization measures are not taken.

 Vertical distance measurements in the "down" direction are commonly referred to as depth.

-In aviation
+Aviation

-A Boeing 737-800 cruising in the stratosphere, where airliners typically cruise to avoid turbulence rampant in the troposphere.
+An airliner flying in the stratosphere where airliners typically cruise to reduce fuel consumption.
 The blue layer is the ozone layer, fading further to the mesosphere.
-The ozone heats the stratosphere, making conditions stable.
-The stratosphere is also the altitude limit of jet aircraft and weather balloons, as the air density there is roughly of that in the troposphere.